Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

-- The system shall allow users to rate tools (or users) with a star system ranging from 1 to 5 which will become available once a tool has been returned to the owner or a tool has been sold.
+- The system shall allow users to rate users with a star system ranging from 1 to 5

     - A rating of 1 star would imply the reviewer of the tool (or user) did not have a positive experience and would not recommend it to a friend